 The good news is that you can easily add this functionality to your site with a free plugin called SearchWP Live Ajax Search.
 You can read our WordPress tutorial on how to add live Ajax search to your website for more information.

 We hope this article helped you learn how to let users filter posts and pages in WordPress.
-You may also want to check out our guide on how to create a web directory in WordPress and our expert pick of must-have WordPress plugins to grow your website.
+You may also want to check out our guide on how to create a web directory and our expert picks of WordPress search plugins to improve your site search.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.